A Mortgage Pre-approval Letter is a must have before shopping for your next home!

 How much money does your dream house cost?
-Better question is: How much money will a mortgage lender pre-approve for me to Know How Much You can Afford BEFORE Beginning to Shop.
+Better question is: How much money will a mortgage lender pre-approve for me?
+Know How Much You can Afford BEFORE Beginning to Shop.
 Using a Mortgage Calculator, you can get an estimate of what your monthly payments might be.
 Below are things to consider in getting a loan.

 We can help you get pre-approved for a home mortgage quickly!
 You can then shop for a property with an actual loan commitment or Pre-approval Letter as opposed to a Pre-qualification Letter.
 This is an advantage with sellers – knowing that you are practically ready to close on the sale.

 A mortgage pre-approval is a letter from a mortgage lender indicating how much loan you qualify to borrow.
 It is issued after the lender has evaluated your financial history, which includes pulling your credit report and score.

 With a pre-approval letter, you can find a home you can afford by shopping within your budget.
 This letter shows that you’re a serious buyer to sellers and their real estate agents.

 A mortgage pre-approval letter can put way above other buyers who may be interested in the same home as you and don’t have their pre-approval yet.
 Getting pre-approved will help you find a mortgage lender who can work with you to find a home loan with an interest rate and other terms suitable for your needs and desires.

 With a mortgage pre-qualification, a lender can give you an estimate of how much mortgage you’ll probably qualify for and some preliminary loan terms.